jundalisay/superb/content/en/superphysics/principles/chapter-02.md

 <!-- ## Tap into your feelings, the deeper the better -->

-## All Ideas are Static, All Feelings are Dynamic
+## Ideas are Static, Feelings are Dynamic

 The author of the novel about a cat starts to write it down by tapping into his feelings and ideas.
 These keep on changing dynamically as a flow which allow the cat's story to take a metaphysical shape.